AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 ### The PropertyChanged event

-The most common event is the [PropertyChanged](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) event.
-[PropertyChanged](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) is defined by the base class [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject), so it is inherited by every object.
+The [PropertyChanged](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) event is defined by the base class [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject), so it is inherited by every object.

 [PropertyChanged](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) is the key mechanism for NCA's support of multiple Controllers without polling.
 By subscribing to changes in the properties it cares about, a Controller can stay in sync with the device, even when those properties are being changed by other controllers.